bomonike/bomonike.github.io/learn-chinese.md

 Advanced (HSK Levels 7–9): Focuses on near-native proficiency, academic research, and professional work for master’s/PhD programs:
    - HSK 7-9 are tested together in one single exam.
 Passing with varying scores dictates whether you get a Level 7, 8, or 9 certificate.
 It tests highly nuanced language, classical Chinese elements, and complex writing.
 (Vocab: 11,000+ words)

+In China, the HSK Level 4 fee is 750 <a href="#Payments">RMB</a>, Level 5 is 950 RMB for the core.

-Some Chinese cities offer "Green Cards" (permanent residency) or talent visas to foreigners who hold high-level HSK certificates.ccc
+Some Chinese cities offer "Green Cards" (permanent residency) or talent visas to foreigners who hold high-level HSK certificates.

 The HSK & HSKK can be taken several times a year, usually on weekends (often monthly or bi-monthly depending on the test center), worldwide at authorized test centers in and outside China.

-In China, the HSK Level 4 fee is 750 RMB, Level 5 is 950 RMB for the core.

 Applying for Chinese Government Scholarships (CSC) or Confucius Institute Scholarships almost always requires a minimum HSK score.